-If you are a suitable patient, the risk of having twins is greatly reduced by having single embryo transfer (SET) without significantly affecting your chance of becoming pregnant, giving you a much clearer choice.
+See the NHS Choices page on cerebral palsy for more information.
+The risk of having twins is greatly reduced by having single embryo transfer (SET) without significantly affecting your chance of becoming pregnant.

 NHS funded treatment

 If you are paying for your treatment, check with your clinic to establish exactly what your treatment includes.
-You may have to pay for follow-up treatment if your clinic does not include the cost in your initial treatment.
+You may have to pay for follow-up treatment if it’s not included in the cost of your initial treatment.
 To be absolutely clear about all the costs involved, ask your clinic for a personalised, costed treatment plan before beginning any treatment.
 See Funding for more information.

 The embryologist uses a system of grading to select the embryo that is most likely to result in a successful outcome.
 See Embryo grading for more information.

-Normally, other embryos that are considered to be of good quality by the embryologist, will be frozen and stored in case they are needed in a follow-up treatment, either because the first transfer sadly fails or if it is successful and you return for further treatment later.
-These embryos are frozen and then stored in tanks of liquid nitrogen.
-A liquid called a cryoprotectant is added to protect the embryos during freezing.
+Normally, other embryos that are considered to be of good quality will be frozen and stored in case they are needed in a follow-up treatment, either because the first transfer sadly fails or if it is successful and you return for further treatment later.

 Due to the freezing and thawing process, your chances of having a baby using a thawed frozen embryo are slightly lower than with a fresh embryo.
 However, your chances of becoming pregnant with a thawed frozen embryo are not affected by storage times.

-Normally, women considered to be most at risk of multiple pregnancy are those at or under 37 but your clinician will take into account a number of factors when deciding whether you should be offered single embryo transfer (SET).
+Normally, women considered to be most at risk of multiple pregnancy are those aged 37 or under, but your clinician will take into account a number of factors when deciding whether you should be offered single embryo transfer (SET).
 You should talk to your clinician about your particular risks.